devcode1981/File-Provider-Storage/README.md

 The preferred way to use GitLab Development Kit is to install Ruby and dependencies on your 'native' OS.
 We strongly recommend the native install since it is much faster than a virtualized one.
+Due to heavy IO operations a virtualized installation will be much slower running the app and the tests.

 If you want to use [Vagrant] instead (e.g. need to do development from Windows), see [the instructions for our (experimental) Vagrant with Virtualbox setup](#vagrant-with-virtualbox).